csm-kr/class_machine_learning/README.md

 - second assignment is to make a code of linear regeression and its plots.

 - 3rd assignment is to visualize Gradient Descent algorithm based on linear regression problem.

+- 4th assignment is linear regression for multi-variables and its gradient descent algorithm